swasthik-moolya/Get-Host-IP/README.md

-# HIP
+# Get Host IP
-# Technical Documentation: URL to Host IP Address Resolution Tool
+# Technical Documentation: Get Host IP Tool

-This document describes a tool designed to resolve URLs to their corresponding IP addresses.
+This document describes a tool designed to resolve URLs to their corresponding Host IP addresses.
 This functionality is essential for network analysis, security assessments, and understanding the underlying infrastructure of web resources.

 ## 1. Introduction